Evoke (LON:EVOK) Stock Price Down 18.3% – Here’s Why

 Analysts Set New Price Targets

-A number of equities research analysts have issued reports on EVOK shares.
-JPMorgan Chase & Co. cut their price objective on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a research report on Wednesday, October 29th.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a research report on Wednesday, August 13th.
-Finally, Berenberg Bank restated a “buy” rating and set a GBX 95 target price on shares of Evoke in a research report on Thursday, August 21st.
-Three analysts have rated the stock with a Buy rating and one has given a Hold rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average price target of GBX 102.25.
+EVOK has been the subject of a number of recent analyst reports.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Evoke from GBX 88 to GBX 108 and gave the company a “buy” rating in a report on Wednesday, August 13th.
+JPMorgan Chase & Co. decreased their price objective on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a research report on Wednesday, October 29th.
+Finally, Berenberg Bank reaffirmed a “buy” rating and set a GBX 95 target price on shares of Evoke in a research report on Thursday, August 21st.
+Three analysts have rated the stock with a Buy rating and one has given a Hold rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus target price of GBX 102.25.

 About Evoke